The majority of my goals and dreams are obtainable.

-- I could take the time to say no to spending that dollar (many dollars) on things I don’t need
+- Say no to spending that dollar (many dollars) on things I don’t need

-- I could take the time to pick up the phone and check on my friends/make plans with them
+- Pick up the phone and check on my friends/make plans with them

-- I could take the time to close the computer and spend time with my wife and son
+- Take the time to close the computer and spend time with my wife and son

-- I could take the time to pursue an idea that solves a real problem
+- Find the time to pursue an idea that solves a real problem

 Today, I’m going to make a conscious effort to live in the moment.
 I encourage you to do the same.